 A misconception is that co-dependency is a “female thing.”
 This idea sprung from the addiction model of co-dependency, where the man was usually the addict, and the woman took the role of the enabler.

-However, co-dependency is not related to gender and co-dependents are just as common.
+However, co-dependency is not related to gender and co-dependents are just as common in both sexes.
 I will give you a very personal example.

 It often shows up as a tendency to be a rescuer, namely of a “damsel in distress.”
 While on the surface it may seem like a heroic move for a man to help a woman in need, a pattern of such rescuing is a sign of co-dependency.